PhD fellow: Floris Leijten

 Deforestation is a major contributor to climate change and loss of biodiversity.
 In response, many companies have committed to zero deforestation policies in their supply chains in order to mitigate the impacts of land use change that result from the production of commodities.
 Taking SE Asia and Indonesia as a focus, this research will: (1) analyse and model deforestation patterns and their relationship to commodity trade, local policy and corporate zero deforestation commitments (2) identify approaches to ascribe causality and the impact of zero deforestation commitments using an integrated land-use modelling framework, (3) develop the analytical tools to understand supply chain interactions and to consider future scenarios to optimise landscape planning and to minimise impacts.

-In carrying out this work, the ESR will:
+In carrying out this work, this PhD research will:

 - develop new tools for linking sourcing commitments to local landscape level impacts,